lindapu-1/TargetControl/README.md

 <img width="560" alt="image" src="https://github.com/lindapu-1/TargetControl/assets/97086254/06f95ae7-efe2-4d02-9e0c-e27aa18ed3af">

-The method can also be applied to features other than the concept appearance, such as position, size, and so on.
+The method can also be applied to features other than the concept appearance, such as **position, size, and so on**.
 The only difference is the design of loss function (energy function).

 <img width="560" alt="image" src="https://github.com/lindapu-1/TargetControl/assets/97086254/8df5ef4d-30d7-4cd3-a79d-47c5af3c555b">

-It is also easy to learn** multiple reference image on seperate targets**, and combine them into one generated image.
+It is also easy to learn **multiple reference image on seperate targets**, and combine them into one generated image.

 <img width="560" alt="image" src="https://github.com/lindapu-1/TargetControl/assets/97086254/b25fc7a5-5c28-473e-8425-40d7fd7d0f49">